Skip to main content

 6105

-Medications, preventatives, injectables, controlled drugs sold or dispensed to clients.
+Medications, preventatives, injectables, and controlled drugs sold or dispensed to clients.

 Laboratory Costs